bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### status.started

-- `"status.started"`: (object) Emitted once when the nettest has started running.
+Emitted once when the nettest has started running.